 For this recipe, you’ll want a 4 to 4-½-pound roasting chicken that’s organic, free-range, or at the very least, hormone and antibiotic-free.

 Using too large a chicken will require more roasting time which can cause the meat to dry out.
 The root vegetables will also get overdone unless you add them later in the roasting process.

 How to make Garlic Herb Butter Roast Chicken with Root Vegetables:

-- Place the vegetables around the outer edge of a large roasting pan.
+- Prep the root vegetables then push place around the outer edge of a large roasting pan.

 - Drizzle with olive oil and season with salt and black pepper.